francisteocalva/protractor/README.md

 Protractor Using Jasmine

-Use the links below to guide your installation for the depedencies https://www.protractortest.org/#/
+Use the link to guide your installation for the depedencies https://www.protractortest.org/#/